 The following employment documents must be received by the Student Employment Office in order for you to start work.

-1. Confidentiality agreement – Each year all student workers are required to sign an agreement that they will keep certain CSU information private and confidential before they can begin working.
+Each year all student workers are required to sign a confidentiality agreement that they will keep certain CSU information private and confidential before they can begin working.
 You may print, complete and mail in.
 Our mailing address is Student Employment Office, CSU, P. O. Box 118087, Charleston, SC 29423.

-3. I-9 Online (If you have worked for CSU within the last six months you are not required to complete a new I-9.)
+If you have worked for CSU within the last six months you are not required to complete a new I-9.
 The Employment Eligibility Form must be completed in order to document that each new employee is authorized to work in the United States.
 This form cannot be mailed or faxed.